TheShayegh/TheShayegh/README.md

 ### Python Frameworks:

 * **Spiral** [[GitHub Repository](https://github.com/cnrl/Spiral)]
 <br/>A python package for spiking neural network simulation using PyTorch on CUDA or CPU.
 This package tries to bring its design as close as possible to biological observations of how the nervous system functions.
-We have a long way to go for a mature package that covers all needs you might have dealing with spiking neural networks.
+We have a long way to go for a mature package that covers all the needs you might have dealing with spiking neural networks.
 Yet this package is still an infant child.

 ### Python packages: